Bathurst, New South Wales: The Bathurst War Memorial Carillon

-The Bathurst War Memorial Carillon is a 30.5 m tall tower structure located in the centre of Kings Parade.
-The Parade is located in the centre of Bathurst's CBD.
+The Bathurst War Memorial Carillon in the centre of Kings Parade is a 30.5 m tall tower.
 The Carillon is a memorial to the soldiers who died in the two World Wars.
 The bell tower contains 49 bronze bells cast by John Taylor & Co in 1928 that are rung daily at lunchtime, and an eternal flame on the platform level of the structure.
 The Carillon was officially completed on Armistice Day, 11 November 1933 at a cost of £8,000.
 It was upgraded in 2020 to World Carillon Federation standards, making it only the third such carillon in Australia.

-The Evans memorial stands at the northern end of Kings Parade.
-Completed in 1920, the memorial commemorates the discovery of the Bathurst Plains in 1813 by George Evans, Assistant Surveyor of Lands.

-The Boer War memorial stands at the southern end of Kings Parade.
-This memorial was unveiled in 1910 by Lord Kitchener.